-Height matters for the giraffe and a giraffe’s leg alone is 6 feet tall - taller than most humans!
-Their height enables them to reach leaves on treetops including from the acacia trees, which thrives in the Serengeti.
+Height matters for the giraffe and a giraffe’s leg alone is 6 feet (1.8 meters) - taller than most humans!
+Their height enables them to reach leaves on treetops including from the acacia trees, which thrive in the Serengeti.

 This sedentary animal is large and robust, with the male being at least 25% larger than its female counterpart.
 While the waterbuck is a known prey to lions and hyenas, older waterbucks aren’t desirable choices as their meat has an unpleasant odor caused by the waterproofing secretions of their sweat glands.

-Fortunately, they reappeared in 2000, and were found east of Serengeti National Park in Loliondo.
-To conserve the wild dogs population, the Serengeti Painted Wolves Project worked on conserving these packs and moved them in phases back into Serengeti National Park.
+Fortunately, they reappeared in 2000 and were found east of Serengeti National Park in Loliondo.
+To conserve the wild dogs' population, the Serengeti Painted Wolves Project worked on protecting these packs and moved them in phases back into Serengeti National Park.

 Inspired by the wildlife drama in the Serengeti?
 Experience it for yourself on a Kenya-Tanzania multi-country safari!